 OTA Joins coalition submitting comments to the National Institute of Standards and Technology's (NIST) to Improving Critical Infrastructure Cybersecurity highlighting the need for vulnerability reporting mechanisms.
 Read more>

 I would like to share exciting news.
 Today OTA has announced it has joined forces with the Internet Society (ISOC) and will operate as a key ISOC initiative effective May 1, 2017.
-ISOC is a global non-profit with the mission to promote the open development, evolution, and use of the Internet for the benefit of all people throughout the world
+ISOC is a global non-profit with the mission to promote the open development, evolution, and use of the Internet for the benefit of all people throughout the w

 The vote to repeal FCC broadband privacy controls is a sad day for consumers, businesses and the United States.
 While the rest of the world is increasingly recognizing privacy as a basic human right, Congress has failed the U.S.